rduk/projectewalleyt/README.md

 ### "/activate"
 #### post
 ##### Request: http://127.0.0.1:5000/activate
-		As menioned earlier, to active an account, a staff/employee needs to do it and I have already manually set up before a employee as "staff" and pwd"secure"
+As mentioned earlier, to active an account, a staff/employee needs to do it and I have already manually entered a record in EmployeeModel as "staff" and pwd as "secure".
+So to activate any user, please use below details with acc_num to be activated.

 			Body: {"name": "staff",
 				     "pwd": "secure",
 				     "acc_num": 2736565246}